oacore/mozsprint-repo-template/CONTRIBUTING.md

     ]
 }
 ```
-This one is how the fulltext looks like:
+This one is how full text looks like:
 ```json
 {
   "identifier":612,